Features Pricing Docs Blog Try Demo Log In Sign Up

 What still doesn't work (and probably won't any time soon)

-I want to be honest about where this approach falls apart, because I don't have a clean fix for most of it yet.
+Being upfront about where this falls apart matters, because I don't have a clean fix for most of it yet.

 Shadow DOM is the worst offender.
-If a site uses a closed shadow root (mode: 'closed', where JavaScript from outside can't see the component's content at all -- not through selectors, not through element.shadowRoot) to render its banner, my selectors simply can't reach inside.
-OneTrust did this for a while on some configurations, and my only workaround was to block the script at the network layer, which obviously only works if I know the vendor's domain ahead of time.
+If a site uses a closed shadow root (mode: 'closed', where JavaScript from outside can't see the component's content at all, not through selectors, not through element.shadowRoot) to render its banner, my selectors simply can't reach inside.
+OneTrust did this for a while on some configurations, and my only workaround was to block the script at the network layer, which only works if I know the vendor's domain ahead of time.
+Related: some sites actively fight back at a different level — detecting headless browsers and serving challenge pages instead of the real content.
+I wrote up the ten stealth patches I ship for headless Chromium in a separate post, and that's an orthogonal problem to overlay blocking but often comes up on the same sites.

 Custom-built banners with randomized class names (looking at you, Next.js sites that ship a fresh build hash every day) are hit-or-miss.
 The [class*="cookie"] attribute selector catches many of them, but not all.